AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

     4. Test case: `edit 1 n/McDonald's hp/91234567` <br>
        Expected: The name of the 1st restaurant is updated to `KFC` and the phone number is updated to `91234567`.
-       The output box shows the corresponding details of the updated restaurant.
+       The output box shows the corresponding details of the updated restaurant.<br>

 2. Editing a restaurant to become another duplicate restaurant
     * Prerequisites: There must be at least two restaurants in the current restaurant directory.
 The 1st restaurant is named `McDonald's` in the restaurant directory with the phone number
       `91234567` and the address `1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743`.
 The 2nd restaurant is named `KFC` in the restaurant directory with the phone number
       `91234567` and the address `1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743`.

     1. Test case: `edit 2 n/McDonald's` <br>
        Expected: The 2nd restaurant is not edited.
-The output box will display an error message indicating the restaurant already exists in the restaurant directory.
+The output box will display an error message indicating the restaurant already exists in the restaurant directory.<br>

 3. Missing prefix
     * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `edit 1 61234567`<br>
        Expected: The 1st restaurant is not edited.
-The output box will display an error message indicating an invalid command and the syntax for the edit command.
+The output box will display an error message indicating an invalid command and the syntax for the edit command.<br>

 4. Missing value
     * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `edit 1 hp/`<br>
        Expected: The 1st restaurant is not edited.
-The output box will display an error message indicating an invalid command and the syntax for the edit command.
+The output box will display an error message indicating an invalid command and the syntax for the edit command.<br>

 5. Missing prefix and value
     * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `edit 1`<br>
        Expected: The 1st restaurant is not edited.
-The output box will display an error message informing the user to edit at least one field.
+The output box will display an error message informing the user to edit at least one field.<br>

 6. Missing index
     * Prerequisites: None.

     1. Test case: `edit n/KFC`<br>
        Expected: No restaurant is edited.
-The output box will display an error message indicating an invalid command and the syntax for the edit command.
+The output box will display an error message indicating an invalid command and the syntax for the edit command.<br>

 7. Providing an invalid index
     * Prerequisites: There is less than 100 restaurants in the current directory.

     1. Test case: `edit 100 n/KFC`<br>